House Grail is reader-supported. When you buy via links on our site, we may earn an affiliate commission at no cost to you. Learn more.

 Ease of Installation: Difficult to DIY

-Porcelain is another very popular material choice.
+Porcelain is another trendy material for floor tiles.
 Unlike ceramic, it looks like natural stone, which makes it a great addition to the kitchen or bathroom floor.
-It is durable enough and weather resistant enough that it can be installed outside, so you could install it around the doorway both inside and outside of your kitchen door.
+It is durable enough and weather resistant enough that it can be installed outside, and you can install it around the doorway inside and outside of your kitchen door.

-Porcelain tiles are more difficult to install than ceramic, however, and you may want to consider getting a professional in to ensure that the tiles don’t break and that they are installed properly.
+Porcelain tiles are more difficult to install than ceramic, however, and you may want to consider getting a professional to ensure that the tiles don’t break and are correctly installed.

 Consult a flooring expert